giopina/udpclust/README.md

 ### Other functions ###
      clustering.get_core_trajs() # return the discrete trajectories using the coring approach of Hummer and Buchete

-     clustering.get_centers()     #Computes the average position of each cluster
+     clustering.get_centers()     #Computes the average position of each cluster (Not the best choice for a "center".
+You should use the argmax(rho) for each cluster

 ### AUTHORS ###